Table of Contents

 One big downside of temporary positions is that they don’t always attract the best talent.
 Some people are deterred from applying for a temporary job because they don’t want to be left without a job after the assignment is up.
 Some candidates are looking for more stability, and temporary jobs don’t offer that.
 Temporary jobs can also be hard to fill because they are constantly opening up due to employees not being committed to the job, often leading to no-shows.
 Having a bunch of temporary employees can also be hard to create a company culture, as these employees know they will only be there for a short amount of time.

 Seasonal employees are similar to temporary employees.
 They are hired for only a short period of time.
-However, seasonal employees’ length of employment is typically geared toward specific times of year and for shorter lengths than temporary jobs.
+However, seasonal employees’ length of employment is typically geared toward specific times of the year and for shorter lengths than temporary jobs.
 For example, seasonal employees might be hired to work during the Christmas holiday.
 They will only work for that month.
 Their hours tend to be set but can still vary depending on the needs of the business.
 Or an employee might be hired for a seasonal summer job.
-In regards to laws and regulations, for the most part the ones that apply to a temporary job status will apply to a seasonal job status.
+In regards to laws and regulations, for the most part, the ones that apply to a temporary employment status will apply to a seasonal employment status.

 Seasonal employees tend to be more committed than temporary employees.
 They might be more passionate about the kind of work they are doing (holiday season, summer camps, etc).
 Due to the time of year, it can be easier to find employees for seasonal work since it coincides with the holiday season or summer time.
 A con of seasonal work is that you can still get employees that aren’t as committed to the job.
 You’ll often get a mix of committed and uncommitted employees when doing seasonal work.

 What Kind of Employee Should You Hire?